Dollar Tree

 How we know this

-86% of people who work fewer than 30 hours a week say they don't get health insurance.
+86% of people who work fewer than 30 hours a week say they can’t get health insuranceBased on data from 267 people who took the Breakroom Quiz between December 2024 and March 2025.

 Why this matters